streamlit/docs/content/deploy/community-cloud/status-and-limitations.md

 ## GitHub OAuth scope

 To deploy your app, Streamlit requires access to your app's source code in GitHub and the ability to manage the public keys associated with your repositories.
 The default GitHub OAuth scopes are sufficient to work with apps in public GitHub repositories.
-However, to access your private repositories, we create a read-only [GitHub Deploy Key](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys#deploy-keys) and then access your repo using a public SSH key.
+However, to access your private repositories, we create a read-only [GitHub Deploy Key](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys#deploy-keys) and then access your repo using an SSH key.
 When we create this key, GitHub notifies repo admins of the creation as a security measure.

 Streamlit requires the additional `repo` OAuth scope from GitHub to work with your private repos and manage deploy keys.
 We recognize that the `repo` scope provides Streamlit with extra permissions that we do not really need and which, as people who prize security, we'd rather not even be granted.
-Alas, we need to work with the APIs we are provided by GitHub.
+This was the permission model available from GitHub when Community Cloud was created.
+However, we are working on adopting the new GitHub permission model to reduce uneeded permissions.

 ### Developer permissions